izyuumi/only-now/README.md

 ### Database

-There is only one tabel in the database, `room`, which is defined as follows:
+There is only one table in the database, `room`, which is defined as follows:

 ```sql
 create table